 13-335: Managing Public Events

-Course provides examples of different types of public events and the challenges associated with managing them.
-Discussion will address protest groups, civil rights, social groups, & sporting event celebrations.
+The course provides examples of different types of public events and the challenges associated with managing them.
+Discussions will address protest groups, civil rights, social groups, & sporting event celebrations.
 Video footage will be used to illustrate challenges posed by such events.
 Participants, using a case study, will practice how to apply principles addressed during instruction.

 13-336: Emergency Vehicle Operation – Remain in Control

-Course will reinforce the importance of safe driving techniques & the need to be a focused driver.
-The course will focus on perceptual driving, night driving, vehicle inspections before start of duty.
+The course will reinforce the importance of safe driving techniques and the need to be a focused driver.
+The course will focus on perceptual driving, night driving, vehicle inspections before the start of duty.
 They will review new Vehicle Code laws & pertinent case law that can affect pursuit & emergency response driving policy & procedures.

 The non-refundable cost per officer for 12-hours mandatory in-service training is $59.40

 The state of Pennsylvania requires that any person wishing to become a certified security officer or is privately employed and required, as a condition of employment, to carry a lethal weapon must participate in a 40-hour Lethal Weapons Training Program.
 Lackawanna College offers Basic Lethal Weapons Training classes as well as 8-hour recertification classes.
 For an application or to verify dates of classes please call (570-961-7844) or email us at firstname.lastname@example.org.